Package Torello.Java

 Returns:

 Returns an instance of OSResponse.
-This response-Object (data-record) class holds three public, final fields:
+This response-Object (data-record) class holds four public, final fields:

 Process response-code